-CHAIRS of all kinds on hand or made to order.
-He is also propared to make COFFINS to order, on the shortest notice, and will attend funerals with a hearse, when called upon.
+CHAIRS of all kinds on hand or made to order He is also propared to make COFFINS to order. on the shortest notice, and will attend funerals with a hearse, when called upon.

 JOSHUA S. JOHNSON.
 Clearfield, Pa., December 17, 1856.

-GULICH & BENNER, would respectfully inform the citizens of Clearfield, and public generally that they have entered into co-partner-CABINET MAKING BUSINESS, and keep constantly on hands, and manufacture to order, at the lowest prices, every variety of furniture, consisting of Dining, Breakfast, and Centre Tables, Sewing,
+GULICH & BENNER, would respectfully inform the citizens of Clearfield, and public generally that they have entered into co-partner ise Painting done on the shortest notice Shop and Ware-rooms, same as formerly occupied by John Gulich, mearly opposite the Jew Store, Clearfield, Pa JOHN GULICH, May 22, '55.-ly.
+DANIEL BENNER.

+CABINET MAKING BUSINESS, and keep constantly on hands, and manufacture to order, at the lowest prices, every variety of furniture, consisting of Dining, Breakfast, and Centre Tables, Sewing.

-Writing, and Wash-Stands, Mahogany, and Common Bed-steads ; Mahogony and Cane-bottomed Chairs, Bureaus, Sofas, Lounges, &c., &c.
+Writing, and Wash-Stands, Mahogany, and Common Bed-steads; Mahogony and Cane-bottomed Chairs, Bureaus Coffins made and funerals attended on the short-est notice, with a neat hearse, and appropriate accompanyments.